GGEMS/ggems/docs/Sphinx/v1.0/source/executable_program.rst

   processes_manager.add_process('Photoelectric', 'gamma', 'all')
   processes_manager.add_process('Rayleigh', 'gamma', 'all')

-In GGEMS, range cuts are defined in distance, particle type has to be specified and cuts are associated to a phantom (or 'all' for all defined phantoms).
+Range cuts are defined in distance, particle type has to be specified and cuts are associated to a phantom (or 'all' for all defined phantoms).
 The distance is converted in energy during the initialization step.
-During the particle tracking, if the energy particle is inferior to the cut, then the particle is killed and the energy is stored.
+During the particle tracking, if the energy particle is below to the cut the particle is killed and the energy is locally deposited.

 .. code-block:: python

   range_cuts_manager.set_cut('gamma', 0.1, 'mm', 'all')

-GGEMS C++ singleton is called in python with 'ggems_manager' variable.
+GGEMS is called in python using the 'ggems_manager' variable.
 All verboses can be set to 'True' or 'False' depending on the amount of details the user needs.
-In 'tracking_verbose', the second parameters in the index of particle to track.
+In 'tracking_verbose', the second parameters is the index of particle to track.
 All objects in GGEMS are initialized with the method 'initialize'.
 The GGEMS simulations starts with the method 'run'.

 .. code-block:: python